Passiflora edulis

-Passiflora edulis, commonly known as passion fruit, is a vine species of passion flower.
+Passiflora edulis, commonly known as passion fruit, is a vine species of passion flower native to southern Brazil, through Paraguay, and northern Argentina.
 The fruit is a pepo, a type of botanical berry, round to oval, either yellow or dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.

-The plant is native to the region of southern Brazil through Paraguay to northern Argentina.
-It is cultivated commercially in tropical and subtropical areas for its sweet, seedy fruit.
+The plant is cultivated commercially in tropical and subtropical areas for its sweet, seedy fruit.
 This is both eaten and juiced, with the juice often added to other fruit juices to enhance aroma.

 Etymology

 The passion fruit is so called because it is the fruit of one of the many species of passion flower, the English translation of the Latin genus name, Passiflora.
 Around 1700, the name was given by missionaries in Brazil as an educational aid while trying to convert the indigenous inhabitants to Christianity; its name was flor das cinco chagas or "flower of the five wounds" to illustrate the crucifixion of Christ, with other plant components also named after an emblem in the Passion of Jesus.